-The fundamental elements in this wave treatment remain unchanged from the NAS methodology: The controlling wave height4 (approximately the average height of the highest 1-percent of waves during storm conditions) is limited to 78 percent of the local still water-level depth.
-Also, the model assumes that 70 percent of the controlling wave height lies above the total SWEL, resulting in the wave crest elevation being 0.55 times the local still water depth above the total SWEL, or 1.55 times the local still water depth above the ground elevation (see Figure D.3.6-1).
+The fundamental elements in this wave treatment remain unchanged from the NAS methodology: The controlling wave height2 (approximately the average height of the highest 1-percent of waves during storm conditions) is limited to 78 percent of the local depth of the total still water level (TSWL).
+Further, the model assumes that 70 percent of the controlling wave height lies above the TSWL, resulting in the wave crest elevation being above the TSWL by 0.55 times the depth of the TSWL , or 1.55 times the local depth of the TSWL above the ground elevation (see Figure D.3.6-1).